-High values of Scv{O_2} suggest systemic oxygen delivery in excess of oxygen demands, impaired cellular (mitochondrial) oxygen use, and/or microcirculatory shunting.
-Low Scv{O_2} values imply inadequate oxygen delivery that fails to meet metabolic demands.
-Gattinoni and colleagues propose the use of Scv{O_2} to personalize sepsis management, reserving interventions to increase oxygen delivery to only those patients with low Scv{O_2} values.
-Of note, only 35% of patients in the ALBIOS trial had Scv{O_2} values $\leq 70\%$.
-Other recent sepsis trials reported similar Scv{O_2} values after initial resuscitation (6).
+High values of ScvO2 suggest either a systemic oxygen delivery in excess of oxygen demand, impaired cellular (mitochondrial) oxygen utilization, and/or microcirculatory shunting.
+Low ScvO2 values imply inadequate oxygen delivery that fails to meet metabolic demands.
+Gattinoni and colleagues propose using ScvO2 to personalize sepsis management, reserving interventions to increase oxygen delivery only to those patients with low $ScvO_2$ values.
+Of note, only 35% of patients in the ALBIOS trial had $ScvO_2$ values <70%.
+Other recent sepsis trials report similar $ScvO_2$ values after initial resuscitation (6).

 This proposal is not inherently novel.
-Both the concept of early goal-directed therapy (EGDT) (7) and the Surviving Sepsis Campaign recommendations (8) suggest that a low Scv{O_2} should trigger interventions (e.g., fluid, inotropes, and blood) to increase oxygen delivery.
-This concept has a strong physiologic rationale, but the devil is in the details.
+The concept of early goal-directed therapy (EGDT) (7) and the Surviving Sepsis Campaign recommendations (8) both suggest a low $ScvO_2$ should trigger interventions to increase oxygen delivery (e.g. fluid, inotropes, blood).
+This concept has a strong physiologic rationale, but the devil is in the detail.

-First, the patients in the ALBIOS study and the three recent EGDT trials (6) were all enrolled after initial resuscitation.
-On first presentation, many patients will have impaired oxygen delivery and thus lower Scv{O_2} values, and a higher likelihood of responding positively to empiric fluid administration.
-An important caveat is that a low Scv{O_2} in sepsis does not automatically equate to hypovolemia.
+First, the patients in ALBIOS study and the three recent EGDT trials (6) were all enrolled after initial resuscitation.
+On first presentation, many will have impaired oxygen delivery and thus lower ScvO2 values, and a higher likelihood of responding positively to empiric fluid administration.
+An important caveat is that a low ScvO2 in sepsis does not automatically equate to hypovolemia.
 Cardiomyopathy can also contribute, and may be worsened by excessive fluid administration.

-Second, many patients with sepsis-associated hyperlactatemia have Scv{O_2} values that fall within an indeterminate range, and even patients with an elevated Scv{O_2} may respond physiologically to fluid administration (9).
-Moreover, Scv{O_2} is a "global" (or rather an "upper-body") measure of the oxygen supply/demand balance, and may miss imbalances in specific tissue beds (10).
+Second, many patients with sepsis-associated hyperlactatemia have ScvO2 values falling within an indeterminate range; even patients with an elevated ScvO2 may respond physiologically to fluid administration (9).
+Moreover, ScvO2 is a 'global' (or, rather an 'upper-body') measure of oxygen supplydemand balance, and may miss imbalances in specific tissue beds (10).

-Finally, the history of sepsis research is paved with physiologically rational interventions that nonetheless failed to improve patient outcomes (11).
-The recent EGDT trials showed no benefit in targeting Scv{O_2} even among a subset of patients with baseline values <70% (6).
-Interventions to increase oxygen delivery may have unintended consequences outside the mechanistic pathway assessed by Scv{O_2} measurement (12, 13).
-Therefore, an Scv{O_2} -based strategy to personalize interventions for patients with sepsis-associated hyperlactatemia requires careful evaluation in clinical trials before any recommendation regarding standard-of-care implementation in clinical practice can be made.
+Finally, the history of sepsis research is paved with physiologically-rational interventions that nonetheless failed to improve patient outcomes (11).
+The recent EGDT trials showed no benefit in targeting ScvO2 even among the subset of patients with baseline values <70% (6).
+Interventions to increase oxygen delivery may carry unintended consequences outside the mechanistic pathway assessed by $ScvO_2$ measurement (12,13).
+Therefore, an $ScvO_2$ -based strategy to personalize interventions for patients with sepsis-associated hyperlactatemia requires careful evaluation in clinical trials before any recommendation of standard-of-care implementation in clinical practice.

-Hyperlactatemia and Arterial pH
+Hyperlactatemia and arterial pH